Shreyashi-77/ORCA_2026/README.md

-# ORCA — Oceanic Risk & Catch Assistance
+# ORCA — Ocean Risk & Conservation Assistant

 > An intelligent maritime assistance platform designed to help fishermen make safer, smarter, and more informed decisions at sea.